 The background rules

-However, to add to this, The Communication Trust (TCT) has created a supporting document called Communicating the Code, focusing specifically on supporting children with SLCN.
+However, to add to this, The Communication Trust (TCT) has created a supporting document called Communicating the Code, focusing specifically on supporting children with SLCN in England.
 In the section on outcomes it states:

 - Outcomes should be set for every child and young person on the Special Education Needs (SEN) register, whether they have an Education Health and Care Plan (EHCP) or not